What is the Software Development Life Cycle?

 In the design phase, we describe the desired features and operations of the system.
 This phase includes business rules, pseudo-code, screen layouts, and other necessary documentation.
 The two primary activities involved in the design phase are as follows:

-To avoid any crash, malfunction, or lack of performance, the IT infrastructure should have solid foundations.
-In this phase, the specialist recommends the kinds of clients and servers needed on a cost and time basis, and technical feasibility of the system.
-Also, in this phase, the organization creates interfaces for user interaction.
-Other than that, data models and entity relationship diagrams (ERDs) are also created in the same phase.
+The IT infrastructure should have solid foundations to avoid any crash, malfunction, or reduction in performance.
+In this phase, the specialist recommends the clients and servers required on a cost and time basis and the system’s technical feasibility.
+The organization also creates user interaction interfaces, data models, and entity relationship diagrams (ERDs) in this phase.

 Phase 4: Development

-In the development phase, all the documents from the previous phase are transformed into the actual system.
-The two primary activities involved in the development phase are as follows:
+The development phase is when all documents from the previous step transfer into the system.
+The primary activities involved in the development phase are as follows:

 - Development of IT infrastructure